stouffer/EvoGeoModules/manuscript/manuscript.md

 dataset shows significant co-phylogenetic matching at the continental level [@kras12a].
 Importantly, it also provides spatial replication and variability [@cana14] at a scale large enough to capture macro-ecological processes.
-This dataset is uniquely suited for our analysis, as it represents a thorough spatial and taxonomic sampling of a paradigmatic system in which interspecific interactions are thought to be driven by macro-evolution and co-speciation events [@comb01; @vern09];
+This dataset is thus uniquely suited for our analysis as it represents a thorough spatial and taxonomic sampling of a paradigmatic system in which interspecific interactions are thought to be driven by macro-evolution and co-speciation events [@comb01; @vern09].

 The original dataset gives quantitative interaction strengths (expressed as an averaged number of parasites per species per host).
-In this system, quantitative interaction strengths were shown to be affected to a very high degree by local variations in abundance across sampling locations [@cana14], and it therefore seems unlikely that they reflect macro-ecological processes.
+In this system, quantitative interaction strengths were previously shown to be affected to a very high degree by local variations in abundance across sampling locations [@cana14], and it therefore seems unlikely that they reflect macro-ecological processes.
 Therefore, to account for differential sampling effort---which